keboola/connection-docs/management/project/users/index.md

 _Note: The Developer, Reviewer and Production Manager roles are currently only available when the feature of Governed Change Management is active._

-_Note: If the production manager is also an organization admin, they can invite new members to the project and assign them the production manager role._
+_Note: If the Production Manager is also an Organization Admin, they can invite new members to the project and assign them the Production Manager role._

 ## Inviting User